schwaninger/HelloWorld/README.md

 # HelloWorld

-First Test of github
+2nd change added & deleted.
 Here are some line to test the branch functionality of github.
-Editor looks nice - no complaints so far.
+Editor looks good - no complaints so far.
-André
+André Schwaninger